manoa-bazaar/manoa-bazaar.github.io/index.md

 **picture

 ### Categories page
 The categories page shows ths users 5 categories: textbooks, kitchenware, bedroom items, school supplies, and other items.
 The first 4 categories contain items that fall into each of the categories, and the "other items" category holds items that don't belong in any of the other categories.
+Clicking on each of these categories takes you to a page of that category, where the items are listed.

 **picture